-Each of these cost factors is defined and discussed below and serves as the basis for the estimated cost ranges presented in Table 5-14.
-This analysis assumed that the individuals performing the analyses were fully-trained to operate the technology.
-SDI does not offer a specific training course on the use of the D TECH kit, but does provide free assistance, on an as-needed basis, through its technical service department.
-Sample acquisition and pre-analytical sample preparation, which are tasks common to both methods, were costs that were not included here.
+Each of these cost factors is defined and discussed below and serves as the basis for the estimated cost ranges presented in Table 5-11.
+This analysis assumed that the individuals performing the analyses were fully trained to operate the technology.
+Hach does not offer a specific training course on the use of the Hach kit, but does provide free assistance, on an as-needed basis, through its technical service department.
+Costs for sample acquisition and pre-analytical sample preparation, which are tasks common to both methods, were not included here.